1847123212/vl670/README.md

 An SPI pin header (`J3`) is provided at the top right of the board.
-The header is directly connected to the signal lines between the VL670 controller and the GD25D05 (`U6`) SPI Flash, allowing one to attach a logic analyzer to monitor bus while the controller is running.
+The header is directly connected to the signal lines between the VL670 controller and the GD25D05 (`U6`) SPI Flash, allowing one to attach a logic analyzer to monitor the bus while the controller is running.

-To allow a developer to read or write the EEPROM via SPI directly without a potentially destructive bus contention, VL670's SPI bus is gated by two 74LVC2G66 CMOS analog switches (`U3` and `U5`).
-When the `/EN` (a.k.a `ISP_ENABLE`) pin of the pin header is grounded (by bridging pin 6 and 7 on the pin header), the processor is cut off from the SPI bus, giving the SPI pin header exclusive access to the EEPROM.
+To allow a developer to read or write the Flash via SPI directly without a potentially destructive bus contention, VL670's SPI bus is gated by two 74LVC2G66 CMOS analog switches (`U3` and `U5`).
+When the `/EN` (a.k.a `ISP_ENABLE`) pin of the pin header is grounded (by bridging pin 6 and 7 on the pin header), the processor is cut off from the SPI bus, giving the SPI pin header exclusive access to the Flash.

 #### External Power